 CHECK YOUR YARD

-While there are many tips for winterizing your chicken coop that revolve around the coop itself, you should also pay attention to the rest of your yard.
-Make sure your chickens have access to an area that will see direct sunlight during the day so that they can enjoy some outdoor time without getting too cold.
+While many tips for winterizing your chicken coop revolve around the coop itself, you should also pay attention to the rest of your yard.
+Ensure your chickens have access to an area that will see direct sunlight during the day so they can enjoy some outdoor time without getting too cold.